k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 # Catalog Settings

 The purpose of the Settings tab in the Catalog application is to enable viewing and editing of various configurations.
-The Catalog includes product settings that can be updated to accommodate the Project's needs.
-The updates are saved in the project.
+The Catalog includes product settings that can be updated to suite the project's needs.
+These updates are saved within the project.

 The Settings tab includes the following sections: